TeleAI-mcp/super-game-engine-glki/README.md

-# super-game-engine-glki
+# Super Game Engine Glki

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.